Vizzuality/marxan-cloud/docs/features/role-based-access-control/implicit-roles/high-level-design.md

 granted or revoked:

 ```
+All users roles in project must be replicated in a newly created scenario:

 given userA and userB are created,
 given a new project P is created by userA,
 given that userB is granted role R on P